12 Ways to Reduce Digital Shopping Cart Abandonment (With Examples)

 • Accepted payment option logos (for example credit cards).

-The checkout process is a journey your customer takes and they want to know where they are, and how much more time it will take to complete.
-A progress indicator shows customers how close they are to checking out instead of keeping them guessing.
+The checkout process is a journey your customer takes and they want to know where they are, and how much time it will take to complete.
+A progress indicator shows customers how close they are to finalize the process.

-This effectively removes the potential for worry that buying things from your website takes more time than they are willing to commit.
-A progress indicator will assure them constantly that they are almost done, and in turn reduce your cart abandonment rate.
+This removes the worry if buying things from your website will take more time than they are willing to spend.
+A progress indicator will assure them that they are almost done, which reduces the cart abandonment rate.

-Another thing many store owners don't see the need for is call to actions on checkout pages, but it’s the perfect location for strong calls to actions that push customers to complete the transaction.
+The calls to actions (CTA) are supposed to guide the buyer along the path you want them to take.
+Use CTAs that are clear and will convince the customer to move to the next step.
+Many store owners don't see the need for using CTAs on the checkout pages, but it’s the perfect location for strong calls to actions that push customers to complete the transaction.

-Even if you have CTAs (call to actions) on your product pages, it's smart to add them to your checkout pages too.
-While doing so, avoid using ambiguous words like "Continue" and use clear CTAs like "Continue to shipping" for example, to provide a sense of direction and an understanding of what's expected of them.
+Even if you have CTAs on your product pages, it's smart to add them to your checkout pages too.
+While doing so, avoid using ambiguous words like "Continue" and use clear CTAs like "Continue to shipping" for example, to provide a sense of direction and an understanding of what's next.

 The problem with using a word like "continue" is that the buyer doesn't know what they are continuing to.
 Will they be charged now?
 Will they need to create an account?
-Using clear and compelling CTAs removes confusion and encourages them to finish.
+Using clear and compelling CTAs removes confusion and encourages them to finish the purchase.

 Also, try to use consistent messaging across your CTAs on your site.
 If you choose fun, friendly language, maintain this tone throughout the checkout process.

 It's understandable why many stores require users to create an account to complete a purchase.
-After all, getting a customer's email address and recognizing their purchase decisions helps you offer personalized marketing and increases sales.
-Yet, forcing customers to sign up before they can buy will hurt your sales.
+After all, getting a customer's email address and recognizing their purchase decisions helps you to create personalized marketing strategies and increases sales.
+Yet, forcing customers to sign up before they can buy may hurt your sales.

 When asked, 28% of online shoppers say they will abandon a buying process because of mandatory account creation.
-To these people demanding login is asking for too much and makes the checkout process unnecessarily complex.
+To these people demanding login makes the checkout process unnecessarily complex.

 By offering a guest checkout option, you make it easier for people to buy.
-And even though you may feel like you are losing out on remarketing opportunities, people who've bought from you will be more willing to come back and shop with you again.
-When they do, take advantage of incentives like loyalty programs to get them to create accounts!
+Even though you may feel like you are losing out on marketing opportunities, people who've bought from you will be more willing to come back and shop with you again.
+When they do, take advantage of incentives like loyalty programs to get them to create accounts.

-The difference between buying in-store and buying online is that you get to see, touch, and even test the product in a traditional brick-and-mortar store.
-With online stores, customers can't know for sure that the product they'll get will be what they thought they ordered.
+The difference between buying in-store and buying online is that you get to see, touch, and even test the product.
+With online stores, customers don;t know for sure if the product will meet their expectatives.
 That's why the more you can reassure them, the more likely you'll be to close the sale.

 One of the best ways to do this is to offer a money-back guarantee.
-Doing so shifts the mind framing of the customer from "what if this is the wrong size?" to "I can't wait to try this out".
-With the first framing, it's easy to let hesitation get in the way of completing the purchase.
+By doing that, the customer goes from "what if this is the wrong size?" to "I can't wait to try this out".

 • Online shoppers are largely impatient so the longer it takes to process an order, the more likely it is that they'll abandon the process.

-• Customers may be left wondering if the order already went through.
+• Customers may be left wondering if the order already went through or not.

 • Users will be unlikely to buy a second item after a slow checkout process.

-Some key culprits of slow online pages are poorly coded scripts, large images, and bloated plugins so use only the best-reviewed plugins (the fewer the better), compress your images, serve images in the best format that balances viewability with size, and optimize your code.
+Some key culprits of slow online pages are poorly coded scripts, large images, and bloated plugins so use only the best-reviewed plugins (the fewer the better), compress your images, and optimize your code.

-Effective navigation is a key part of every successful eCommerce store’s site setup.
-If customers can’t figure out what to do or where to go to find what they are looking for on your site, they'll promptly take their business elsewhere.
+Effective navigation is a key part of every successful ecommerce site setup.
+If customers can’t figure out what to do or where to go to find what they are looking for on your site, they'll go to another online store.

-Focus on creating a navigation menu that uses clear and meaningful language.
-It should be easy to find the right product with a simple click of a drop-down menu i.e. the labels should be less creative, more clear.
-And don't forget to add the cart icon to the top of your navigation so it's easy for people to find their carts even if they get lost while shopping.
+Focus on creating a navigation menu with clear and meaningful language.
+It should be easy to find the right product with a simple click on a drop-down menu.
+Don't forget to add the cart icon to the top of your navigation so it's easy for people to find their carts even if they get lost while shopping.

 Here are some other things you can do to make navigation seamless: